County Route 513 (New Jersey): Morris and Passaic counties

 At this point, CR 513 becomes West Main Street and enters Rockaway, continuing past homes.
 Upon reaching the commercial center of Rockaway, the route intersects CR 644 and turns north onto Wall Street.
 A short distance later, CR 664 splits north from CR 513, and the route heads northeast onto Church Street and entering residential areas again.
 The route turns north onto Halsey Avenue briefly before continuing northeast on Hibernia Avenue.
 The road enters Rockaway Township again and becomes Green Pond Road as it immediately reaches an interchange with I-80.
 At this interchange, CR 513 widens into a four-lane road and continues past businesses.
 The road turns northeast past industrial parks as it narrows back to two lanes and makes a turn to the north, eventually heading into wooded mountains containing a few residences.
 CR 513 passes through the wooded community of Lake Telemark, at which point the road passes near a couple lakes.
 The route continues winding to the north through wooded mountains and lakes for several more miles, passing a few residential developments.
 CR 513 crosses into Jefferson Township and crosses the New York, Susquehanna and Western Railway's New Jersey Subdivision line prior to reaching an intersection with Route 23.
 At this point, CR 513 turns east to run concurrent with Route 23 on a four-lane divided highway.

 Upon crossing the Pequannock River, Route 23/CR 513 enters West Milford in Passaic County and CR 513 splits from Route 23 by turning north onto two-lane undivided Union Valley Road.
 From here on there are very few signs referring to it as CR 513.
 The road continues through wooded mountains with a few homes.
 The route turns more to the northeast with residential development increasing as it comes to the intersection with CR 693.
-At this intersection, the name of the road becomes Marshall Hill Road as it passes by several homes and businesses in the center of West Milford.
+At this intersection, it passes by several homes and businesses in the center of West Milford.
 CR 513 becomes Union Valley Road again after the junction with CR 696 and continues north, passing to the east of Pinecliff Lake before passing more residences.
 CR 513 makes a turn to the east and passes more residential and commercial development as it reaches its northern terminus at CR 511, approximately 2.5 miles south of the New York State border.